ubports/docs.ubports.com/sdk/apps/qml/QtQuick/ViewTransition.rst

 index 1.
-For each moved item, the ``moveTransition`` sequence presumably animates the item's color to "yellow", then animates it to its final position, then changes the item color back to "lightsteelblue" using a `ScriptAction </sdk/apps/qml/QtQuick/ScriptAction/>`__.
+For each moved item, the ``moveTransition`` sequence presumably animates the item's color to "yellow", then animates it to its final position, then changes the item color back to "lightsteelblue" using a :ref:`ScriptAction <sdk_qtquick_scriptaction>`.
 However, when run, the transition does not produce the intended result:

 |image6|

 Only the last moved item is returned to the "lightsteelblue" color; the others remain yellow.
-This is because the `ScriptAction </sdk/apps/qml/QtQuick/ScriptAction/>`__ is not run until after the transition has already been initialized, by which time the `ViewTransition </sdk/apps/qml/QtQuick/ViewTransition/>`__.item value has changed to refer to a different item; the item that the script had intended to refer to is not the one held by `ViewTransition </sdk/apps/qml/QtQuick/ViewTransition/>`__.item at the time the `ScriptAction </sdk/apps/qml/QtQuick/ScriptAction/>`__ is actually invoked.
+This is because the :ref:`ScriptAction <sdk_qtquick_scriptaction>` is not run until after the transition has already been initialized, by which time the :ref:`ViewTransition <sdk_qtquick_viewtransition>`.item value has changed to refer to a different item; the item that the script had intended to refer to is not the one held by
+:ref:`ViewTransition <sdk_qtquick_viewtransition>`.item at the time the
+:ref:`ScriptAction <sdk_qtquick_scriptaction>` is actually invoked.

-In this instance, to avoid this issue, the view could set the property using a `PropertyAction </sdk/apps/qml/QtQuick/PropertyAction/>`__
+In this instance, to avoid this issue, the view could set the property using a :ref:`PropertyAction <sdk_qtquick_propertyaction>` instead:
-instead:

 .. code:: qml